alicefrsr/react-quiz/README.md

 This project was bootstrapped with [Vite](https://vitejs.dev/).

-In the client directory, you can run:
+In the root directory, you can run:

 #### `npm install`